TheXianchu/udacity-react-book-store/starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
+    ├── components # This folder contains all the custom components with their own re-usable usage │   ├── book
+    │   │   ├── Book.js # The basic outline of a book, including the buttons to move the books to a different category │   │   ├── BookCover.js # The cover of the book, thus it's image │   │   ├── BookDetail.js # The detail page of a book, this will include more information than the basic Book.js file and is used in the detail page
+    │   ├── search
+    │   │   ├── SearchPage.js # The search functionality for the app, here you can search for books that are fetched through the BooksAPI
+    │   ├── shelf
+    │   │   ├── BookShelf.js # The outline of your shelf, this contains all books that are connected to this type of bookshelf, where the type is derrived from BookShelfType
+    │   │   ├── BookShelfContext.js # A context, which can be used to passthrough objects, functions and more in the library │   │   ├── BookShelfType.js # A interface with types, to determine where the books should be placed │   ├── BookTracker.js # This is where all the BookShelves are created ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.